The Future Of Search Webinar Logo

 2. Get your house in order

 Much like Maslow’s hierarchy of needs, SEO comes with a hierarchy.
 Before you start creating new content or securing links, it’s important to ensure your on-page SEO is in good shape.
-You can have all the content you like, but if your website takes 5 minutes to load, no one will stick around to buy.
+Considering 47% of customers expect a webpage to load in 2 seconds or less, if your website takes 5 minutes to load, no one will stick around to buy.

 Here are some things you should check: